German government bans weapons exports to Turkey | DW | 12.10.2019

 Germany exported arms worth €243 million ($268 million) to Turkey in 2018, making up almost one third of all German weapons exports, according to Bild am Sonntag.

+France announced late on Saturday that it too was suspending arms exports to Turkey, saying Ankara's offensive in northern Syria was a threat to European security.
+A joint statement from the defense and foreign ministries said France would push for a "Europe-wide approach" towards curtailing weapons sales at a meeting of EU diplomats on Monday.

-Turkish Foreign Minister Mevlüt Cavusoglu told DW that if Germany was to impose an arms embargo, it would only make Turkey stronger.
+In a interview with DW, Turkish Foreign Minister Mevlüt Cavusoglu said that any arms embargo would only make Turkey stronger.

 "Let me put it this way: This is a vital question for us and a question of national security, a question of survival," Cavusoglu said.
 "No matter what anyone does, no matter whether it is an arms embargo or anything else, it only strengthens us."